david1u/chess-game/README.md

 ## Project Description
 * Why is it important or interesting to us?
-    * Because we enjoy playing chess, and creating a UI system will give us experience in a field we do not currently understand entirely.
+    * Because we enjoy playing chess and it will be interesting to be on the developing side of this game that we are usually only playing.
 * What languages/tools/technologies do we plan to use?
 (This list may change over the course of the project)
-    * We plan on using C++, and WinForms.
+    * We plan on using C++.
 * What will be the input/output of our project?
-    * Input will be user commands, and outputs will be the UI.
+    * Input will be user commands, and outputs will be in the terminal.
  * What are the features that the project provides?
-    * Saving, loading, undo moves, and a simple computer to play against.
-Alongside all the traditional rules of chess.
-The chess board will be displayed on a UI, and the user commands will be on a console.
+    * This is a very traditional game of chess with some added features such as undoing a move.
+Both the chess board and the user commands will be done through terminal.
 ## User Interface Specification
 ### Navigation Diagram